Werner: I am 'Turbo Timo' but I am not one-dimensional | Goal.com

 Schuh became a coach at TSV Steinhaldenfeld while bringing up Werner in the north east of Stuttgart and gave his son extra training by going on runs in the hilly country that surrounds the area.

-"The last time I ran 11.1 seconds was when I was 16 so hopefully I am now a little faster!" he said referring to folklore on his speed.
+"The last time I ran 11.1 seconds was when I was 16 so hopefully I am now a little faster!" he said.
 "No, my father always wanted me to be fast and give me strength in my muscles by running up hills.

 "It helped me a lot with the fitness and the strength for the games.
 It doesn't come from nowhere but it isn't the hills that gave me my speed but it is more thinking about how you train and work hard to have the fitness to pass defenders.